Beginner Dive Gear Guide for UK Divers

 Rental fins work for learning, but proper fins improve efficiency and reduce fatigue.

-Better for UK diving as they work with boots.
+Better for cold water diving as they work with boots.
 Adjustable straps fit different footwear.

 What to Rent: BCD and Regulator